 Volunteer Lynne A. O'Connell working on the database

 The scope of time covered by these cards runs from the Colonial Wars (King Phillip‘s War 1675 – 1676) to World War I, (1914 – 1918), but we know we do not have a complete inventory of all veterans buried in Watertown.
 We have 1,042 cards.
-Only 5 of them are from World War I. There are no cards for anyone buried in Sand Banks Cemetery (also referred to as Mount Auburn Catholic).
+Only 5 of them are from World War I. There are no cards for anyone buried in Catholic Mount Auburn Cemetery.

 The cards have revealed some very interesting and important information.
 Gravestones deteriorate, become damaged from the weather, are vandalized and sometimes simply sink into the earth.
 The cards, created almost 80 years ago, captured the words written on the gravestones that, in some cases, are no longer legible.
 For instance, Helen Learned's stone in Common Street Cemetery is made of marble, a porous material that does not hold up well in the weather.
 The stone becomes "sugar-like," wearing away until the letters upon it are no longer readable.

 Helen Learned (1835 – 1866) was a Civil War nurse that we knew nothing about until reading her Grave Registration card.
 The words on her stone are worn away.
 In fact, her stone is broken and the top of it is missing.
 Her card tells us that the epitaph read, "Erected by the gratitude of the Colored people of Baltimore in whose service she laid down her life."
 Further research by Historical Society President Marilynne Roach revealed that, after the war, Helen taught in a sewing school in Baltimore established by the Maryland Freedman‘s Aid Society.
 Here she taught useful skills to now free African American children.